jyllandteodosio/task-manager-node/README.md

 # Task Management App (API)

 A real-time collaborative task management app.
-This is build using Node, Express, and Socket.
+This is built using Node, Express, and Socket.